wlucha/OpenVPN-Wifi-Access-Point-for-Raspberry-Pi/README.md

 Additionally it's possible to install VPNBOOK.com OpenVPN certificates.

 Hardware
-- Raspberry Pi model B+ (or B)- Ethernet is required
+- Raspberry Pi Version 1 or 2
 - Ethernet cable
 - WiFi adapter - Not all WiFi adapters work
 - SD Card (4GB or greater) with Raspbian on it